renzixilef/pathfinding_project/README.md

 - **Wall-like**: This algorithm operates by generating either horizontal or vertical walls that span across the grid.
   The placement of these walls is randomized, and multiple walls could be created in the process.

-- **Drunken Walk**: The Drunken Walk algorithm simulates a 'drunk' person walking across the grid, with each random direction resulting in an obstacle.
+- **Drunken Walk**: The Drunken Walk algorithm simulates a 'drunk' person wandering across the grid, with each random direction resulting in a walkable cell.

 - **Perlin Noise**: This method generates natural-looking patterns of obstacles based on Perlin noise.
 It's particularly effective for creating random yet organic and smooth distributions of obstacles.